Gman-Superfly/Complexity_from_Constraints/README.md

 **📖 MUST READ**: [Complexity_from_Constraints.md](Complexity_from_Constraints.md) — Philosophy, motivation, and the five equations.

-## The "Wormhole Effect" (Gradient Teleportation)

-Why does this system solve problems that standard sparse networks get stuck on?
-It uses a mechanism we call **Non-Local Gradient Teleportation** (or the "Wormhole Effect").

-- **Standard Physics**: If a gate is closed ($\eta=0$), the connection is broken.
-No force can pass through, so the system can't "feel" that opening the gate would be good.
-It gets stuck in a local minimum.
-- **This Framework**: The `GateBenefitCoupling` applies a gradient force to a closed gate proportional to the **potential** energy saving of opening it (`contrib = -weights * delta`).
-- **The Result**: The future "reaches back" and pulls a completely inactive module into existence if the *predicted* benefit is high enough.
-This is **causal retro-propagation without an active channel**.

-It solves the "Zero-Gradient Problem": *How do you learn to open a door if you never walk through it?*
-**Answer**: You let the value of the room behind it pull the handle.

 ## Code in this repo
 Small, composable modules coordinated by a global free-energy objective, with sparse non-local couplings that provide "future-like" corrections.
 Each module exposes an order parameter (η) and a local energy F(η; c).
 Composition = Σ F_local + Σ F_couple.
 The system seeks low-energy, coherent behavior without hard-coding global rules.